A Decade Of Implications At Stake, Supreme Court Hears Census Citizenship Question

 "This is not benign information," says Hermann Habermann, a former deputy director at the Census Bureau.
 "People's lives are going to be affected by it."

-The Trump administration has maintained Commerce Secretary Wilbur Ross, who oversees the Census Bureau, added the question to collect more detailed citizenship data to enforce part of the Voting Rights Act.
+The Trump administration has maintained that Ross, who oversees the Census Bureau, added the question to collect more detailed citizenship data to enforce part of the Voting Rights Act.
 The district court judges, however, have all concluded that was not the real reason for the administration's last-minute push for the question.

 "We've had the Voting Rights Act for 50 years," says Andrew Pincus, an attorney representing former Census Bureau directors who have filed a brief in the Supreme Court.
 "For its entire life, this data has not been available, and the Voting Rights Act has been enforced."